Addiction, interoception and sex differences (NEED)

 The PRNPP is dedicated to conduct sleep, neurological and mental disorders trials, as well as pharmacological trials on health subjects and patients

-Psychobiology of drug addiction
+Psychobiology of vulnerability to drug addiction

 Our team works at the understanding of the psychobiological mechanisms of addiction, notably to cocaine and tobacco.
 Drug use can lead to behavioral disorders of which an extreme version is addiction.
 This psychopathology is not a mere excessive drug use, but is defined as a loss of control over use, which is particularly reflected in the maintenance of use despite its adverse effects.
 Critically, all users are not equally at risk for addiction, however.
 Our experimental strategy consists in integrating these characteristics of the pathology, i.e. loss of control over drug use and individual vulnerability, for an increased face and…